Winnipeg Transit: History (1882–1971)

-1882–99: Winnipeg Street Railway Company
+1882–1894: Winnipeg Street Railway Company

 The first attempt to provide public transportation in Winnipeg would, evidently, be premature.
 On 19 July 1877, a horse-drawn omnibus operated between the Old Customs Building at Main Street & McDermot and Point Douglas.
-This was only a singly-day attempt and turned out to be a failure.
+This was only a single-day attempt and turned out to be a failure.

-Nonetheless, four years later, Toronto businessman Albert William Austin recognized the need for public transit in the rapidly-growing city of Winnipeg, and incorporated the Winnipeg Street Railway Company.
-Soon after, upon prodding the begrudged City Council, Austin was able to establish the Winnipeg Street Railway (WSR) on 27 May 1882, under an agreement that required one mile of track to be laid within 6 months.
+Four years later, Toronto businessman Albert William Austin recognized the need for public transit in the rapidly growing city of Winnipeg, and incorporated the Winnipeg Street Railway Company (WSR).
+Soon after, upon prodding the begrudged City Council, Austin was able to establish the WSR on 27 May 1882, under an agreement that required one mile of track to be laid within 6 months.

-Surely enough, Austin met the deadline: the first horsecar made a trial run on 20 October 1882, and regular public service began the next day with four cars.
-The first route ran along Main Street, from the City Hall to Fort Garry (Broadway and Main St).
-The next year, the service was extended to run a track along Portage Avenue, and the first car ran along the new tracks to Kennedy Street on 11 November.
+The first horsecar made a trial run on October 20,882, and regular public service began the next day with four cars.
+The first route ran along Main Street, from City Hall to Fort Garry (Broadway and Main St).
+The next year, the service was extended to run a track along Portage Avenue, and the first car ran along the new tracks to Kennedy Street on November 11.

 Located on Assiniboine Avenue between Main Street and Fort Street, the Company's stable had shelter for the horses, though the cars had to stay out on the rails.
 Fares were CA$0.10 cash per ride—or 15 tickets for $1.00.
 (In the winter, fares dropped to $0.05 cash.)

 The WSR experimented with electric cars in 1891.
-On January 28 that year, at 7:30 in the evening near Osborne and Jubilee, the city's first electric car was tested.
-(That first electric car would be the first Edison car to be manufactured and operated in all of Canada.)
-The summer of 1882, the Company began running in regular service.
+On January 28 that year, at 7:30 pm, the city's first electric car was tested.
+Although no official announcement was made, a crowd gathered to watch the car depart from the end of the Main Street Bridge, round the corner of River Avenue, turn onto Osborne Street, loop back near the Jubilee Avenue intersection, and return to the Bridge.
+The car began regular service on River Avenue (Fort Rouge route) the next morning.

+The electric experiment was a clear success.
+During summer of 1891 the WSR applied for permission to electrify the horsecar railway and run cars over the Main Street Bridge.
+Winnipeg City Council denied this request, proposing the WSR to rebuild the Bridge which Austin refused.